vignarajj/theme_gen/README.md

 This will launch the app on your connected device or simulator.

+## Migration Guide

+### From 1.0.3 to 1.0.4+
+- No breaking changes
+- All existing code will continue to work
+- New theme components are automatically applied
+- Deprecated API usage has been fixed internally

 ## Additional Information

+- **Flutter Compatibility**: Compatible with Flutter 2.19.0 and above
+- **Material Design**: Follows Material 3 design guidelines
+- **Accessibility**: Maintains proper contrast ratios and touch targets
+- **Performance**: Lightweight with minimal overhead
 - For more details on the API, check out the [API Documentation](doc/api/index.html).
-- If you find any issues or have a feature request, please file them on the [GitHub repository](https://github.com/your-repo/theme_maker).
+- If you find any issues or have a feature request, please file them on the [GitHub repository](https://github.com/vignarajj/theme_gen).